mars-sim/mars-sim/README.md

 4. To test the version of Java that your machine is using, type "java -version" in a command prompt window.

+5. It's very typical for a machine to have multiple versions of Java installed.
-5. To check if a particular Oracle version of Java is being *enabled*, start **Java Control Panel (JCP)** in Windows's Control Panel as follows :
+To check if a particular Oracle version of Java is being *enabled*, start **Java Control Panel (JCP)** in Windows's Control Panel as follows :

 * Move your mouse to the magnifier icon (the 2nd icon from the left) on win 10 task bar.